-We recommend you stick with three screener questions for any particular study.
-Remember you don't need to create custom screeners for age, gender, income, country, devices and a few other key items as these demographic filters are built into the study creation process.
+The number of screener questions you may use per test depends on your license; however, the more screener questions you use, the more likely you'll accidentally screen out your intended prospective contributors.
+We recommend you stick with three screener questions for any particular test.
+Remember, you don't need to create custom screeners for age, gender, income, country, devices, and a few other essential items, as these demographic filters are built into the test creation process.

-When creating your study, you’ll see the option to add screener questions below the Choose Your Target Audience section.
+When creating your test, you’ll see the option to add screener questions below the Choose Your Target Audience section.

-Select Screener Question to begin writing a new question or select View saved questions to select from previously-used screeners.
+Select the Screener Question tile to begin writing a new question or select the Saved Screener Questions link (just above the tile) to choose from previously used screeners.

-Next, write out a question that will qualify or disqualify participants for your study.
-For example, if you’d like to conduct your study only with individuals who work in the financial services, internet services, and news media communications, you can screen by occupation industry as shown below.
+Next, write out a question that will qualify or disqualify contributors for your test.
+For example, if you’d like to conduct your test only with individuals who frequently travel for business or pleasure and book their arrangements online, you can screen for such criteria, as shown in this example:

-You can easily edit your screener questions before a study has been picked up by participants.
+You can easily edit your screener questions before contributors see them.
 Just edit the question directly from your dashboard and either Save to apply your changes to a saved question or Save As to create a new saved question.

-You can also Duplicate to add an additional copy of the question which you can then modify as needed, or Delete a question from your study.
+You can also select Duplicate to add an additional copy of the question, which you can then modify as needed, or click Delete to eliminate a question from your test.